Your privacy and preferences are important to Houlden.

 - Location of employment or workplace

-We typically collect personal information about Houlden members, suppliers and partners through application and agreement process.
+We typically collect personal information about Houlden Members, Suppliers and Partners through the application and agreement process.

 We have put in place measures to protect the security of your information.
 Details of these measures are available upon request.

 We will only retain your personal information for as long as necessary to fulfil the purposes we collect it for, including for the purposes of satisfying any legal, insurance, accounting or reporting requirements.
-Details of retention periods for different aspects of your personal information are available in our retention policy which is available from Office Manager.
+Details of retention periods for different aspects of your personal information are available in our retention policy which is available from the Chief Operations Officer, Denise McLaughlin.
 To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk or harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal, insurance and compliance requirements.

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your working relationship with us.